brandon-m-wang/cs198-75/src/web-hw/hw8.md

         });
       lang: javascript
   - type: ps
-    paragraph: "Your reducer needs to understand how to act on certain actions, namely the actions you defined previously.
+    paragraph: "Navigate to \"AuthReducer.js.\" Your reducer needs to understand how to act on certain actions, namely the actions you defined previously.
       Within the switch statement, you'll handle every action case.
-The return value is the updated context state, which is an object with three properties: user, isFetching, and error.
-With this, the reducer hook can correctly update our user state.
+The return value is the updated context state, which is an object with three
+      properties: user, isFetching, and error.
+With this, the reducer hook can correctly update your user state.
 When you start the log in process, you define the user to be null (no user fetched yet), isFetching to be true, and error to be false (no error encountered yet).
 If the login is a success, you define the user to be the retrieved user (from the action payload), isFetching to be false (done fetching), and error to be false (no error).
 Login failure follows a similar line of logic.
 For the follow and unfollow actions, all that needs to be done is the update the current user object's following list to include/exclude the other user being followed/unfollowed.
 With a little spread syntax, the following script accomplishes this task:"
   - type: cbs
     codeblock:
       code: |-